DYWF: 1976—1992: LA 93.1

-The station was inaugurated on May 1, 1976, under the call letters DYLA-FM.
-At that time, it carried the branding as LA 93.1 with its slogan Your Lovely Alternative, airing an easy listening format.
+The station was inaugurated on May 1, 1976 under the call letters DYLA-FM.
+It was known as LA 93.1 with the slogan Your Lovely Alternative.
+Throughout its existence, it aired an easy listening format.
+It was among Cebu's early FM outlets during a period when FM radio was expanding in the Philippines to complement AM's talk and news dominance.